 |1y Target Est||N/A|

-The Little Rock, Arkansas-based company said it had a loss of 10 cents per share.
-The results beat Wall Street expectations.
+The Little Rock, Arkansas-based company said it had profit of 27 cents per share.
+The results fell short of Wall Street expectations.
 The average estimate of four analysts surveyed by Zacks Investment ...

 Investors still fear missing out on a significant year-end rally, despite earnings that appear to be at peak levels and an economy that appears to have reached peak growth.